-- •The college maintained a superior average in all tests across Year 7 and Year 9 compared to the State. - •In most cases, Year 7 and 9 averages exhibited an upward trend compared to the last attempted test in 2019 (2020 NAPLAN was not assessed due to Covid). - •Whilst the college had representation in the top two bands for all tests across Years 7 and 9, greater representation in these bands is seen as a focal goal moving forward.
+•The college maintained a superior average in all tests across Year 7 and Year 9 compared to the State. •In most cases, Year 7 and 9 averages exhibited an upward trend compared to the last attempted test in 2022

+•Whilst the college has continued to require development within the Junior Reading area, with Year 3 performing below expectations in a range of areas.